Parenting While Grieving

 Mabilia Rastello, mabiliar@caringmatters.org or 717-800-1631

-The online series schedule for Wednesday evenings,
+The online series is scheduled for Wednesday evenings, except for

-7:00 pm - 8:30 pm on Zoom
+Meetings are 7:00 pm - 8:30 pm on Zoom.

-Registration Deadline: Wednesday, September 18, 2024
+Registration Deadline: Friday, September 19, 2025

 Information & Registration, contact Mabilia Rastello, mabiliar@caringmatters.org or 717-800-1631.